-The Raleigh Convergence is a weekly email newsletter and publication of Minerva Media Co., a locally-owned and operated modern media company in Raleigh, N.C., and the Research Triangle area.
+The Raleigh Convergence is a 3x/week email newsletter and publication of Minerva Media Co., a locally-owned and operated modern media company in Raleigh, N.C., and the Research Triangle area.

 Sarah Day Owen Wiskirchen is the founder of Minerva Media Co. and the editor & Publisher of the Raleigh Convergence.